The-Smarty/SIH/README.md

 # SIH
 This Repo is for Smart india hackathon.
 This Repo contains MIT app inventor 2 Application.
-The file is with .aia extension
+The file is with .aia extension that is used to continue the development of the application.